Last Updated on May 17, 2022 by Thalia

 In order for you to live out your version of success, you need to stop wasting your time justifying yourself to others and instead protect your energy.

-Since reading Big Magic by Elizabeth Gilbert I’ve been living by this quote:
+Since reading Big Magic by Elizabeth Gilbert I’ve been living by her words of not allowing people’s opinions to affect me or influence my actions.

 “Let people have their opinions.
 More than that – let people be in love with their opinions, just as you and I are in love with ours.
 But never delude yourself into believing that you require someone else’s blessing (or even their comprehension) in order to make your own creative work.
 And always remember that people’s judgements about you are none of your business”Elizabeth gilbert | big magic